-From an ANT perspective, power is conceptualized as a network effect: it 'is not something you can hoard and possess, it is something that has to be made' (Latour, 1986: 274, emphasis in original), where the focus is on processes of enrollment and translation.
-As Murdoch notes (1995: 748), 'those who are powerful are...those able to enrol, convince, and enlist others into networks on terms which allow the initial actors to 'represent' the others.'
+Viewed through an ANT lens, power is conceptualized as a network effect: it "is not something you can hoard and possess, it is something that has to be made" (LATOUR, 1986, p.274, emphasis in original), where the focus is on processes of enrollment and translation.
+As Murdoch notes (1995, p.748), "those who are powerful are...those able to enrol, convince, and enlist others into networks on terms which allow the initial actors to 'represent' the others".

-Thus, by way of a third contribution to the study of institutional creation, reproduction and demise, ANT facilitates those doing institutional work in moving away from conceiving of power as property towards seeing it as the product of network interactions (Callon and Latour, 1981): power is not the preserve of any individual actant with a network, rather it is distributed and it is the collective interaction of actors within a network that produces power.
+Thus, by way of a third contribution to the study of institutional creation, reproduction and demise, ANT facilitates those doing institutional work in moving away from conceiving of power as property towards seeing it as the product of network interactions (CALLON; LATOUR, 1981): power is not the preserve of any individual actor with a network, rather it is distributed and it is the collective interaction of actors within a network that produces power.
 Seeing power thusly, that is, as a distributed process, moves the focus away from the locus or agents of change, for example, towards how actor-networks grow in size, complexity and power and draws on Callon's (1986) process of translation, namely, problematization, interessement, enrollment, mobilization.
-It moves the focus away from power used to mobilize resources within an institutional field towards attending to how institutions are created and contested, which, in turn, defines the resources and actants comprising the field.
-ANT affords a political perspective of power, where institutions appear as powerful and stable structures because of the actants holding together in a network and not because of their material or intrinsic nature.
-Power and agency are products of an actor-network that has become (temporarily) stabilized or black-boxed.
+It moves the focus away from power used to mobilize resources within an institutional field towards attending to how institutions are created and contested, which, in turn, defines the resources and actors comprising the field.
+ANT affords a political perspective of power, where institutions appear as powerful and stable structures because of the actors holding together in a network and not because of their material or intrinsic nature.
+Power and agency are products of an actor-network that has become (temporarily) stabilized or blackboxed.